developer-shubham101/ai_engineer/ai_backend/documents/API_DOCUMENTATION.md

 **Request Parameters:**
 - `question` (string, required): The user's question or query
 - `top_k` (integer, default: 3): Number of documents to retrieve
+- `use_documents` (boolean, default: true): Whether to retrieve documents from the vector store.
+If false, the query will be sent directly to the LLM without RAG.
 - `use_llm` (boolean, default: false): Whether to use LLM for response generation
 - `max_tokens` (integer, default: 256): Maximum tokens for LLM response
 - `temperature` (float, default: 0.1): Controls response creativity (0.0-1.0).
 Accepted for all LLM providers.